weblyzard/inscriptis/README.rst

 Download the example `annotation-profile.json <https://github.com/weblyzard/inscriptis/blob/master/examples/annotation-profile.json>`_ and save it to your working directory::

-  $ inscript.py https://www.fhgr.ch -r annotation-profile.json
+  $ inscript https://www.fhgr.ch -r annotation-profile.json

 The annotation rules are specified in `annotation-profile.json`: